 Home prices and median rents have skyrocketed in the Reno and Las Vegas areas.

 In the Reno-Sparks area, the median rent for a two-bedroom, one-bathroom apartment has risen to $1,327, and the vacancy rate has fallen to 1.6%, according to an April study by appraisers Johnson Perkins Griffin.

 As of May, the median monthly rent in the Las Vegas-Henderson-Paradise region had risen 12.2% over the last year to $1,397, according to a report released July 15 by Realtor.com.
 Only seven metro areas saw larger spikes over the duration.

 ARE EVICTIONS EXPECTED TO CREATE A SURGE IN HOMELESSNESS?

 In Nevada, about 6,900 people experience homelessness on any given night, according to a January 2020 study.

 Experts aren’t sure how much the lifting of the federal moratorium will exacerbate housing insecurity.
-One indication of the scope of the problem is census data showing more than 42,000 state residents are concerned that they could be evicted over the next two months.
+One indication of the scope of the problem is census data showing nearly 29,000 state residents were concerned that they could be evicted over the next two months.